Indicator biodiversity

 Method

 The Swiss Bird Index® is calculated by the Swiss Ornithological Institute Sempach.
 It provides regular information about changes in the populations of breeding bird species regularly found in Switzerland.
 These are species which have bred in Switzerland in at least nine of ten consecutive years since 1990 (excluding species that have been newly introduced and those which have escaped from captivity).
 The population in the base year 1990 was set to the index value of 100.
-The method was updated in 2020, and the data since 1990 was recalculated on this basis.

 The index includes the changing populations of all bird species that breed regularly in Switzerland and those featuring on the Red List.
 The Swiss Bird Index® is one of the key indicators used by the Swiss Confederation to monitor sustainable development (MONET).